-Before leaving for America, Ravel had promised Ida Rubinstein a new work for her ballet troupe.
+THE BACKSTORY Before leaving for America for a four-month concert tour of the US and Canada (which included an appearance with the SFS on February 3 and 5, 1928), Ravel had promised Ida Rubinstein a new work for her ballet troupe.
 He was on vacation at Saint-Jean-de-Luz, just across the bay from his birthplace, and Gustave Samazeuilh, music critic of La Républicaine, was his guest.
 As the two were about to go out for their pre-breakfast swim, Ravel made a detour via his piano and played a melody.
 "Don't you think this theme has a certain insistent quality?" he asked.
 "I'm going to try and repeat it a number of times without any development, gradually increasing the orchestra as best I can."
 As soon as Ravel returned to Le Belvédère, his villa west of Paris, he began his new score.
 His first working title was Fandango, but realizing that the increase in speed and the sudden stops characteristic of that dance were contrary to his idea for the new piece, he retitled the piece Boléro.
-Ida Rubinstein's dance, in its smoky Spanish café setting, enjoyed considerable success, but it was only when her exclusive performance right elapsed and the first concert presentations took place that the staggering popularity of Boléro began.

-How does Ravel arrange his long crescendo?
+THE MUSIC How does Ravel arrange his long crescendo?
 He begins with solo instruments playing the melody and progresses to groups, often assembled in novel and effective ways.
 Much of the effect of the crescendo is vested in the accompaniment.
-A snare drummer taps out the bolero rhythm from beginning to end, a second drummer joining in for the final statement of AB.
-But violas and cellos mark the beat too, and as soon as we have heard the first melody through once, Ravel begins to build the accompaniment.
+A snare drummer taps out the bolero rhythm from beginning to end, but violas and cellos mark the beat too, and as soon as we have heard the first melody through once, Ravel begins to build the accompaniment.
 Often, the instrument that last played the melody joins the accompaniment team.
-When the two melodies come around for the last time, the obsessive rhythm is beaten out with an increasing dissonance.
 How do you end such a piece?
 When a dynamic crescendo is no longer feasible, Ravel makes a huge harmonic leap.
 We have been at a C major standstill for fifteen minutes.
 Virtually without warning, we are suddenly plunged into E major.
 The shock destroys the piece, which collapses in upon itself as a mined tower collapses.
-Fair enough as a symbol, for Boléro was a radical challenge to the most basic assumptions of Western concert music.
+Fair enough as a symbol, for Boléro was a radical challenge to the most basic assumptions of Western concert music.—Michael Steinberg